From the first recorded contact between Europeans and Tasmania’s Aboriginal population in 1772, relations between the two peoples were hostile.

 Tasmanian Aborigines people today

 Despite the savage reduction in their numbers and widespread attempts by settlers to remove all Tasmanian Aborigines from the colony of Tasmania, the Tasmanian Aborigine in the state today is thriving.
-According to the 2011 census, 19,625 people in Tasmania self-identify as Indigenous, a number that rose by 17 percent from the 2006 census.
+According to the 2016 census 23,580 people in Tasmania identified as Aboriginal and/or Torres Strait Islander.

 Culture and traditions, passed down by the Aboriginal survivors of early European violence, are alive and well.
 Traditional skills such as basket and necklace making and mutton birding are prominent in the community, who also participate in ceremony and learning and sharing language with younger generations.

-Henry Melville, The History of Van Diemen’s Land From the Year 1824 to 1835, inclusive, During the Administration of Lieutenant-Governor George Arthur, Australian Historical Monographs, Volumes 25–27, Sydney, 1959
+Henry Melville, The History of Van Diemen’s Land From the Year 1824 to 1835, Inclusive, During the Administration of Lieutenant-Governor George Arthur, Australian Historical Monographs, vols 25–27, Sydney, 1959.